mobizt/Firebase-ESP32/src/README.md

 param **`index`** The element index to get.

-param **`type`** The integer which holds the type of data i.e. FirebaseJson::OBJECT and FirebaseJson::ARR
+param **`type`** The integer which holds the type of data i.e. FirebaseJson::OBJECT and FirebaseJson::ARRAY

 param **`key`** The string which holds the key/name of the object, can return empty String if the data type is an array.